hotzhao/kaldi/docs/README.md

   - it's length equals to *frame_length*
   - so it's aligned with the input feature

 Note that, in the input fst, each non-zero input label is a transition-id (ps: transition-id is 1-based).
 Each transition-id corresponds to one transition, and will consume/generate one frame of feature.
+Say the transition-id corresponds to the state changes from StateA to StateB, the feature is consumed by StateA.

 First, we choose a *random path* from the start state to the final state of the input fst.
 When choosing random path, we exclude self-loops.
 Along this random path, say there are *num_ilabels* non-zero input labels, which means *num_ilabels* frames will be consumed.
 In order to consume all the input frames, we still have *frame_length - num_ilabels* left.